-Thankfully, the story was enough to keep my interest and I was able to beat the game after 40 plus hours of playtime.
+Thankfully, the story was enough to keep my interest and I was able to beat the game after over 40 hours of playtime.
 Surprisingly, I didn’t feel like I had to grind my level up too much, which I understand is usually a staple of the JRPG genre.
 On beating the game, I then unlocked the New Game Plus mode which allowed me to repeat the story but with my characters remaining at the same level as they were at the end and with all weapons and armour provided.
-Even after spending over 40 hours within the game I was eager to delve back in for this mode as it was so satisfying beating enemies with one hit, or downing a major epic boss that I previously had struggled with in one foul swoop due to my over-levelled characters.
+Even after spending over forty hours within the game I was eager to delve back in for this mode as it was so satisfying beating enemies with one hit, or downing a major epic boss that I previously had struggled with in one foul swoop due to my over-levelled characters.
 It was a fun reward which has encouraged me to play again and mix up my characters specialties and weapons configurations to keep the experience fresh and engaging.